Day Trip To Hvar From Split

 Hvar Harbor Promenade

-The first thing you see when you arrive, is the harbor’s palm-tree-lined promenade, full of restaurants, bars, and coffee shops.
+The first thing you see when you arrive, is the harbor’s palm-tree-lined promenade.
+It’s full of restaurants, bars, and coffee shops.
 The perfect place to start your day, soaking up the chill harbor atmosphere, and people watching over a cup of coffee, lunch, or a cocktail.

 Venetian Loggia and Clock Tower